yongdd/langevin-fts/README.md

 + Use FTS in 1D and 2D only for the test.
 It does not have a physical meaning.
 + Matlab and Python tools for visualization and renormalization are included in `tools` folder.

+# Contribution
++ Most of python scripts implemented with this library are welcome.
+They could be very simple scripts for specific polymer morphologies, or modified versions of `scft.py`, `lfts.py`, etc.
++ Changing C++/CUDA codes by yourself is not recommended.
+If you want to add new features to this python library, please send me sample codes.
++ There should be relevant published literatures.
+And, they should contains sample results, test codes, or desired outputs to check whether they work correctly.
++ Currently, this library is updated without considering its compatibility with previous versions.
+I will keep managing the contributed codes so that they can be executed in the updated version.
++ **Contributed codes must not contains GPL-licensed codes.**
++ **Please do not send me exclusive codes of your lab.
+Make sure that they are allowed as open-source.**
++ Any suggestions and advices are welcome, but they could not be reflected.

 # Developer Guide
 #### Platforms
   This program is designed to run on different platforms such as MKL and CUDA, and there is a family of classes for each platform.
 To produce instances of these classes for given platform, `abstract factory pattern` is adopted.